pe-rebours/sky_detector/README.md

 ## Perspective

 This approach has limitations.
-First, because I have to work with limited ressources, I have to reduce the input size to train the model and so, the model lose in precision because it cannot process fine details.
+First, because I had to work with limited ressources and time, I had to reduce the input size to train the model and so, the model lose in precision because it cannot process fine details.

 Then, if Cityscapes is a good dataset, it focus only on urban scenes.
 And so, the model give better performances for urban outdoor scenes.
 Finding datasets with more various outdoor scenes could improve the generalizability of the model.
 SkyFinder is a dataset that focus on task like sky detection [2].
 It contains outputs of 53 fixed camera in various scenes, with various time,weather an season conditions.
 It represents approximately 100 000 images.
 But the fact that the camera is fixed implies that there are not a lot of change in the scenes geometries.
-Geometrical data augmentation transformrs are required.
+Geometrical data augmentation are required.
 I started to implement the dataset to load it in  `utils/dataset.py`.

 About the computation time, the model run fast and real-time execution is possible.
 But the inference code `inference.py` could be computed fastly.
 The problem relies in particular on memory moves between cpu and gpu.
-A full computaion on gpu is preferable.
+A full computation on gpu is preferable.
 TensorRT could also improve computation time over PyTorch.

 ## Reference